-A.9.9 Causal proposition
+A.10.9 Causal clause

-The causal proposition is a subordinate expressing the cause of the action expressed in its regent.
+The causal clause is a subordinate sentence expressing the cause of the action expressed in its regent sentence.

 Explicit form It is governed by the conjunctions quia, quoniam or the prepositional phrase propterea quod, all translatable as 'since', 'because', 'as' followed by the indicative verb.